 The Application conforms to the Environmental Resources section of the Master Plan.
 The Master Plan places a high priority on the protection and enhancement of environmental resources, including forest and water quality, with an added emphasis on protecting and expanding environmental buffers.
 The Master Plan incorporates several recommendations that help to achieve the goal of environmental resource protection, including clustering the development in upland areas, limiting impervious surfaces, expanding environmental buffers to include ephemeral streams, wetlands, springs, seeps, erodible soils, and slopes ≥15 percent.
-In addition, the Master Plan recommental buffers.
+In addition, the Master Plan recommends protection of interior forest, and specifically on this Property, all forest adjacent to environmental buffers.
 As in all Special Protection Areas, any unforested environmental buffers must be reforested.
 Development on the Subject Property will be clustered away from the stream valley areas, protecting over 172 acres of existing forest resources, and the Applicant is planting approximately 82 acres of new forest in areas that are currently unforested.
 While some minor encroachments are proposed within the environmental buffers during construction to allow for safe conveyance for stormwater outfalls and grade tie-outs, these encroachments are within currently unforested portions of the buffers and the grade tie-out areas will be reforested.

 Property Recommendations West of I-270 & Throughout Ten Mile Creek (Master Plan, p.
+18-21)

-18-21) The Master Plan includes several recommendations for properties located west of I-270.
+The Master Plan includes several recommendations for properties located west of I-270.
 Below is a list of these recommendations with discussion on how they are met.